magnuschatt/busbus/README.md

 Interesting files:
 * **frontend.html** (The only HTML file.
 Runs compiled kotlin js files)
 * **Main.kt** (Entry point of frontend code.
 Registers web-pages and renders the one matching the current URL.
-Had hoped I had time for more pages, as opposed to now where we only register a single page)
+I had hoped I had time for more pages, as opposed to now where we only register a single one)
-* **DeparturesPage.kt** (This the main page of the web app, fetching and displaying the departure info)
+* **DeparturesPage.kt** (Constructs the departures page of the web app, by fetching bus data and generating HTML)

 ### Common
-Because everything is written in Kotlin we can share between the frontend and backend.
 The common module contains code used by both the frontend and the backend.
 The classes here define the API (including the JSON resources) which the frontend & backend uses to communicate.
+With the API clearly defined in a module like this, we could with ease switch out the frontend the a more traditional non-Kotlin approach.

 ## Design choices & take aways
 #### Kotlin
 I went with Kotlin in the hopes that I could shine a new light on web app development.
-I hadn't previously tried sharing code between a frontend and a backend but it proved to be very useful, especially when modifying the API between them.
+The common module proved to be very useful, especially when modifying the API between them.

 Choosing Kotlin did of course have it's downsides: